yukeiyang/xray/README.md

 It's clean, and only integrates these more 6 pakakges: luci, irqbalance, xray-core, geoip, geosite, luci-app-xray.

-Already tested on x86-64 router, and works fine.
 Please adjust the lan port & wan port by youself then when you login into the router.

 default admin ip: 192.168.1.1
 default lan port: LAN1